-Avoiding all sexual activity is the only absolute way to prevent a sexually transmitted disease such as donovanosis.
+Avoiding all sexual activity is the only absolute way to prevent an STD such as donovanosis.
 However, safer sex behaviors may reduce your risk.

 Stoner BP, Reno HEL.
 Klebsiella granulomatis (donovanosis, granuloma inguinale).
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
-Philadelphia, PA: Elsevier Saunders; 2020:chap 235.
+Philadelphia, PA: Elsevier; 2020:chap 235.

 Last reviewed on: 8/26/2023